wingedcatgirl/SpectrumFramework/README.md

 - Paperback
 - Six Suits

-The following mod~~s~~ have not been tested for bugs or anything but will load alongside Spectrum Framework anyway, so [tell us](https://github.com/wingedcatgirl/SpectrumFramework/issues) and/or them if something weird happens:
+The following mod has not been _thoroughly_ tested, but we've tried working things out on our end, so [tell us](https://github.com/wingedcatgirl/SpectrumFramework/issues) if something weird happens:
 - Bunco